Ben Affleck

 Real Estate

-In 2009, Jen and Ben spent $17.55 million for a home in LA's Pacific Palisades neighborhood.
+In 2009, Garner and Affleck spent $17.55 million for a home in LA's Pacific Palisades neighborhood.
 The seller was producer Brian Grazer.
+In the 1940s and 1950s, the home was owned by Gregory Peck.
 Jennifer continued living in this house until late 2018.
-That's because in December 2018, Ben and Jen sold this mansion to Maroon 5 singer Adam Levine for $32 million:
+That's because in December 2018, Ben and Jen sold this mansion to Maroon 5 singer Adam Levine for $32 million.
+Here's a video tour:

 In April 2018, Ben bought a $19 million mansion in the Pacific Palisades.
-The 13,450 square-foot home, built in 2017, has seven bedrooms and nine bathrooms with a sprawling lawn and pool area in the backyard.
+The 13,450-square-foot home, built in 2017, has seven bedrooms and nine bathrooms, a sprawling lawn, and a pool area in the backyard.
 Ben listed this home for sale in August 2022 for $29.995 million.
 He sold the house within two weeks for his exact asking price.

 In early 2023, Affleck and Lopez fell out of escrow on a $64 million Pacific Palisades mansion and allegedly backed out of a $34 million Hamptons-style home in the same neighborhood.
 A year prior, they reportedly put an offer on a $50 million Bel-Air mansion before changing their minds.
-In June 2023, it was reported the couple closed on a $61 million mansion in Beverly Hills.
+In June 2023, it was reported that the couple closed on a $61 million mansion in Beverly Hills.
+In July 2024, amid rumors they were splitting up, Ben paid $20.5 million for his own Palisades mansion.
+He took out a $10 million mortgage to purchase the home, which is located next door to Diane Keaton's longtime estate.

 Ben Affleck Career Earnings